 But on the other hand, how dangerous and frightening is it that every wacko on the planet can quote these promises to bless every weird and far-out concept and bizarre way of behaving?!
-How unnerving is it that every self-appointed crackpot would-be prophet like my new email buddy Ray can point to today's reading -and the other four - to claim authenticity for their twisted and self-serving predictions of the disasters looming just around the corner for all of humanity - well, almost all, not counting them and their followers - if not the whole planet.
-This is the frightening stuff that leads to such infamous phrases as "shut up and drink your Kool-Aid" - a reference to the Jonestown suicides some thirty years ago.
+How unnerving is it that every self-appointed crackpot or would-be prophet can point to today's reading - and the other four - to claim that only they have the "authentic truth", that somehow they are the only ones to whom Jesus made these promises and thus they are the only ones who can receive and decode God's truth.